piepworks/cassettenest/README.md

 [cassettenest.com](http://cassettenest.com)

-Copyright &copy; 2016-2020 Trey Labs LLC.
+Copyright &copy; 2016-2021 Trey Labs LLC.
 All rights reserved.

 ## Local Setup

 1. Create a new a `.env` file based on [the example](example-local.env).
     - Adjust as needed, but you shouldn't need to do anything.
-2. `docker-compose up -d --build`
+2. `dev/build`
-3. `docker-compose exec web python manage.py migrate`
+3. `dev/run python manage.py migrate`
 4. Import a database dump if you want.
-    - If not, run `docker-compose exec web python manage.py createsuperuser`.
+    - If not, run `dev/run python manage.py createsuperuser`.

 ## Development